nqmn/adddosdn/dataset_generation/README.md

 -   `traffic.pcap`: The raw packet capture from the simulation.
 -   `label_timeline.csv`: A CSV file containing the timeline of normal and attack traffic labels.

 -   `cicflow_dataset.csv`: A CSV file generated from `traffic.pcap` using CICFlowMeter.
 This dataset provides **advanced flow-level features** derived from packet data, offering a richer set of statistical metrics for in-depth traffic analysis and machine learning model training.
-It contains 83 flow features extracted by CICFlowMeter and an additional `Label_multi` and `Label_binary` column.
+It contains 83 flow features extracted by CICFlowMeter and an additional `Label_multi` and `Label_binary` column, totaling **85 features**.

 If these files are present, the operation was a success.